tigerfarm/arduino/Altair101/hardware/README.md

 + D2, D3, the digital interrupt pins

 Nano pins:
-+ RX0 (D0) and TX1 (D1), for RS232 serial communications.
-Confirm, if can be used with DFPlayer: DFPlayer:TX to Nano:RX, and DFPlayer:RX to Nano:TX.
 + D2...D13 digital pins.
 + A0, A2, A3 work as digital pins.
 + A4 and A5 for IC2 communications with LCD and clock modules.
 + A1, A6 and A7 didn't work for LED on and off.
 Probably not work as digital pins.
++ RX0 (D0) and TX1 (D1), for for RS232 serial communications, example: uploading programs to the Nano, or Serial.print commands
+    Serial.begin() will cause pins 0(D0) and 1(D1) to be serial pins.
+    Topic: Serial Input Basics, https://forum.arduino.cc/index.php?topic=396450

 Hardware components:
 + Nano